 Setting the Heat Schedule

-The parameters that are used to assign heat start times can be adjusted by clicking on the “Heat Schedule and Start Times” title. alternatively, you can adjust the heat schedule as necessary by simply typing a new heat start time in the “Start Time” column beside each heat.
+You can adjust the heat schedule as necessary by simply typing a new heat start time in the “Start Time” column beside each heat.
+The times for all heats will adjust automatically.

 Importing Racers from the Qualifier